Lizn-zn/Stock-Model/README.md

 #### About data acquisition

 We have downloaded some data from Wind, and others will be calculated by ourselves.
-The data could be access from [data](https://pan.baidu.com/s/1a-Y1mQY_KGIQ-j43qAM9Dg) and password is 'avdk'.
+The data could be access from [data](https://pan.baidu.com/s/1a-Y1mQY_KGIQ-j43qAM9Dg) and password is 'avdk'.//
 We have downloaded some data from Wind, and others will be calculated by ourselves.
-The data could be access from [data](链接: https://pan.baidu.com/s/1gBfGsI2V-kqqZ4AzIlfLrg) and password is 'thbs'.
+The data could be access from [data]( https://pan.baidu.com/s/1gBfGsI2V-kqqZ4AzIlfLrg) and password is 'thbs'.